 The stony, calcareous soil supports a herb-rich flora with local plants such as bee and pyramidal orchids, yellow vetchling, autumn gentian and ivy broomrape.
 Sparse vegetation conditions are ideal for such plants, as well as the key butterflies and other insects.
 The scrub provides shelter and habitat for birds, but readily invades the open areas.

 Site management aims to provide more open grassland and short sward conditions.
 Innovative surface-scraping has been successfully employed to re-recreate the special conditions needed by the Silver-studded Blue butterfly and the Black Ants that it is associated with.

 Area: 7.3 hectares (18 acres)

-Unfortunately reserve signs are sadly removed by vandals, and broken gates and fencing will be encountered.
+Sadly, reserve signs have been removed by vandals and broken gates and fencing will be encountered.